countable-web/open-source-corporation/hr/WORK_REQUEST_INSTRUCTIONS.md

 5. If you want a specific person's attention, mention them in a comment under the card or add them as a "member".
 Otherwise, it may be some time before someone sees your card.

 For more information on how we use Trello, see [here](./TRELLO.md).

+## How We Process Your Work Request

+1. New requests go into the *Requested* column and from there we triage them (confirm they're clear).
+If so, they're moved to "Backlog".
+2. Each Monday, we move items from Backlog column into the the Sprint column (meaning it's planned for completion this week).
+This way we can plan our week and it's clear to clients approximately when things will be done.

+If you're in a rush to get something done, let us know and we'll try to include it in the earliest possible sprint.
+Otherwise, we're assuming cards at the top of the Backlog column in Trello are higher priority.